Coronavirus: The Swiss Cheese Strategy

 The Swiss Cheese Strategy

-These are the four layers to stop the spread of the virus: Fences, Bubbles, Contrafection, and Test-Trace-Isolate.
+These are the four layers to stop the spread of the virus: Fences, Social Distancing, Contrafection, and Test-Trace-Isolate.

 None of them is perfect.
 All have holes that let infections pass.
 But together they form an impenetrable defence.
 You can look at it like layers of Swiss Cheese: